-It almost goes without saying that the Bahamas is a tropical paradise.
-It’s close to the US but has an entirely more favorable tax regime.
+It almost goes without saying that The Bahamas is a tropical paradise.
+It’s close to the US, has more favorable taxation, and is one of the safest Carribbean nations.

 With thousands of hours of sunshine and temperatures that range from mild to hot it’s hard to imagine an unpleasant corner of the island country.
 And with over 700 islands to choose from, it’s easy to think that options must be unlimited.

-The best places to live in the Bahamas for you will depend, at least partly, on your goals and life situation.
+The best area to stay (or live) in The Bahamas for you will depend, at least partly, on your goals and life situation.

 Roughly 70% of the 320,000 Bahamanians live on New Providence island.
-Nassau, the capital, largest city and financial center is located on New Providence and legally covers the whole island.
+Nassau, the capital, largest city and financial center is located here and legally covers the whole island.

-There are various settlements on New Providence but development and relocation to the island since the 1950s has caused Nassau to sprawl over basically the whole island.
+There are various settlements on this island but the development and relocation of many since the 1950s has caused Nassau to sprawl over basically the whole island.

 New Providence includes a few wealthy and very exclusive areas.
 Lyford

-In the Bahamas, locals refer to all of the islands, 28 are inhabited, 300 uninhabited, except for New Providence and Grand Bahama as “the Out Islands”.
+In the Bahamas, locals refer to all of the islands except for New Providence and Grand Bahama as “the Out Islands”.

 Most people on Grand Bahama live in either Freeport or Lucaya.
 The former is more touristy (with cruise ships calling regularly) and the latter has more of a locals-only vibe.